If you are looking for the best pocket knife, you are in luck. There are tons of great options out there to choose from.

 There are multiple different factors to consider and it's hard to know which ones really matter.

 That's why I did tons of research to find the absolute best options out there.

 Not only did I look at features, but I also looked at what is the most popular, highest rated, and top quality.

-Putting all of those factors together, I also took price into account.
+Putting all of those factors together, price carried a lot of weight in these rankings.